Neil-MacKenzie/alhambra/README.md

 current (semi-)stable version from the Python Package Index, you can simply use

     pip install alhambra

-To install a prerelease version with reduction (from DNA 24) and other significant improvements, use

-	pip install alhambra=1.0.0a1

-Once more documentation is present, and more tests are done, this new version will become the default.

 Alhambra is designed to work with Python 3, and may fail with Python 2.

 To install development versions, you can check out this github repository, and